 This web site is good to visit if you have any dental questions regarding your dog or cat.
 It provides instructions on how to give home care and identify problems of the mouth.
 You can also read about dental success stories or take some fun trivia designed for kids.
 There even are links to get to the “Pets Need Dental Care, Too!” partners.

 This web site has nutritional information for dogs and cats.
 Also learn about a Healthy Steps plan to help you and your dog stay fit together or scroll through some frequently asked pet questions.

 This web site advertises its many nutritional foods for dogs and cats.
 Also check out information on the French company’s global industry or read about the history of some dog breeds.

 This is one web site you should check out.
 It is filled with information on animal health, behavior, safety, surgery, medications, and therapies for dogs, cats, small mammals, reptiles, and birds.
 There are also some articles on large animals.
 And, if your question doesn’t get answered, just send an email to “Ask a vet” and you will get it personally answered.
 Veterinary Partner provides “up-to-date information from veterinarians and experts through the Veterinary Information Network, the first and largest online veterinary database.”
 It is designed to assist veterinarians in helping educate their clients.

-A big thank you to Lauren H, Denise M, and Addison for some helpful website suggestions!
+A big thank you to Lauren H, Denise M, Addison, and Bailey C for some helpful website suggestions!